 Chapchar Kut is celebrated after completion of the cutting of jhums.
-It was a thanksgiving festival.
+It is a thanksgiving festival.
 The villagers faced many dangers and difficulties while cutting down dense forests with their simple Daos and axes.
-After success in clearing grounds for agriculture, they pray to God and complete some offering rituals in form of thanksgiving.
+After achieving success in clearing grounds for agriculture, they pray to God and complete some offering rituals in the form of thanksgiving.
 They organise a big feast in the month of March to celebrate the success in jhum cutting.
-The festival continued for seven days and even more if the villagers could afford it.
+The festival continues for seven days and even more if the villagers could afford it.
 A few days before the day of the festival is fixed, the hunting parties from the village go out in the forests and rivers for hunting wild animals, trapping birds and catching fish.
 On this occasion, Zu - their much-loved drink is brewed in a large quantity.

-The Mizoram Temple Festivals are entirely tribal customs centric and till date these festivals are widely prevalent in the state.
+The Mizoram temple festivals are entirely tribal customs centric and till date these festivals are widely prevalent in the state.